Winston-Salem Paralysis Injury Lawyer

 Importance of Contacting A Winston-Salem Paralysis Injury Attorney

-The state of North Carolina does not set limits on how much a person can recover from a paralysis injury case, with the exception of medical malpractice suits.
+The state of North Carolina does not set limits on how much a person can recover from a paralysis injury case.
 However, it should be noted that the state follows the contributory negligence rule of liability, which means that a person will be barred from collecting damages if a court deems they contributed in any way to causing their accident or exacerbating the injury that resulted.

 If you are in an accident that causes you to become paralyzed, you could be well-served by immediately contacting a Winston-Salem paralysis injury lawyer.
 Not only could an attorney help you sort through all of the legal implications of paralysis injury law, they may also be able to win you compensation to help you move forward with your life in a meaningful way.